- 1. TOP REASONS FOR VISITING VERSAILLES PALACE & GARDENS

 Versailles by Bike

-This is a perfect day-trip to experience the Gardens and Château!
-Follow your guide, enjoy the Gardens by bike at a very cool pace and visit the Palace and Trianons at perfect timings to avoid the crowds (skip-the-line tickets included).
-The tour starts with a visit to the local market in Versailles, where you can buy yummy things for your picnic later by the Grand Canal.
+A Versailles tour by bike is the perfect way to experience the Gardens and Château!
+Follow your guide through the Gardens and Park by bike at a very cool pace and visit the Palace and Trianons at perfect timings to avoid the crowds (Versailles tickets skip-the-line included).
+This Versailles guided tour starts with a visit to the local market in Versailles, where you can buy yummy things for your picnic later by the Grand Canal.

 7. WHEN TO GO TO VERSAILLES